 The beta reflects the extent to which possible future returns are expected to co-vary with the expected returns on a broad portfolio of assets, i.e. the degree of co-movement between the company's returns and the market returns.
-The higher the value of beta, the greater the systematic risk faced by holders of the firm's equity.
-Forward-looking estimates of returns on particular stocks and on the market as a whole are not readily available; therefore estimating beta is not an easy task.
+The higher the value of beta, the higher the uncertainty about the returns on a firm's equity.
+Forward-looking estimates of returns on particular stocks and on the market as a whole are not readily available; therefore estimating beta is not a easy task.
 Several approaches can be used in estimating beta: